Anna Maria Friman (voice and hardanger fiddle)

-The musicians first came together to record Secret History, an album of sacred music by Josquin and Victoria, whose motets and masses sit beside each other in the 17th century Paston manuscript.
+The musicians first came together to record Secret History (ECM, 2017), an album of sacred music by Josquin and Victoria, whose motets and masses sit beside each other in the 17th century Paston manuscript.
 The live debut of this programme was in Avila, Victoria’s birthplace, in August 2014.
-ECM will release the recording in the autumn.
 Future plans include further explorations of the early 20th century English song repertoire and more commissions from rock musicians.

 John Potter has picked out some reviews and writes this (below) on his website:

 Andrew Benson-Wilson was the first of the UK bloggers to pick it up.
 He also gets it – describing ‘No dormia’, the second of the John Paul Jones pieces, as ‘a magically evocative, and almost medieval interpretation of a poem by Gustavo Adolfo Bécquer – ‘magical spaces’ indeed’ and seeing an affinity between the medieval and late 20th century minimalism in the Picforth In Nomine.He concludes by saying that ‘The mood of the CD is delightfully relaxed, and has something of an improvisatory feel’ – the latter being true and the former something of a relief…